Gustav Leffers: Early life

-Involvement in World War I
+War service

 Leffers was assigned to a field telegraph battalion but, with his engineering background, was then reassigned to the Fliegertruppen.
 After pilot training, he was posted to FFA 32 in February 1915, flying over the northern part of the 2.
 Armee sector.
 Starting as a Gefreiter, Leffers rose rapidly through the ranks to become a leutnant der reserve on the basis of his excellent performance in reconnaissance roles flying LVG B type aircraft.

 On 24 September 1915, Leffers was sent for training on single-seater aircraft at Mannheim.
 He returned to his unit on 5 November of that year in a Fokker Eindecker EIII (No. 86/15), the first to be attached to FFA 32.
 The aircraft was destroyed on landing due to a mechanical systems fault; however Leffers ferried in No. 84/15 of the same type onto the unit's strength by 11 November.
 He scored his first aircraft destroyed on 5 December 1915, a BE-2c of No.13 Squadron.

 By March 1916 Leffers had four air victories.
 His fourth, on 13 March, was especially hair-raising.
 He barely escaped a midair collision, scraping his plane's landing wheels across a Royal Aircraft Factory BE.2c's upper wing before turning onto its tail and incinerating both the British plane and its crew.

 FFA 32's fighter element eventually became Jasta 1, and Leffers scored another 4 times with the Jasta.
 He received the Royal House Order of Hohenzollern after his sixth victory on 31 August 1916, and the Pour le Merite in November 1916 after his eighth win.
 Leffers' seventh victim insists he was shot down by a Nieuport; it seems Leffers used his captured French plane for this victory.

 On 27 December Lt.
 Leffers was shot down and killed in combat with FE-2b's of No 11 Squadron RFC, the most likely victors being the crew of Capt.
 John Quested and Lt.
 H. J. H. Dicksee.
 He was flying the captured Nieuport when he was killed.